 Eyebrow windows are those curved windows almost always located above other, standard square windows.
 Because of their position and curved shape, eyebrow windows face some issues that few other windows do in regards to picking your perfect window treatment.

 What we recommend for eyebrow windows: Plantation shutters.
 Basically any other window treatment has serious disadvantages when put on eyebrow windows.
 Blinds, drapes and shades hide the interesting shape and a lengthy window treatment may cover the empty space between the eyebrow window and the rectangular window beneath it.
 Since shutters can be custom-built to seamlessly fit in the frame of your window, they’re easily the best option for this unique window type.

 See More Eyebrow Window Treatments

 Casement windows are unlike the majority of windows.
 Casements are hinged on one side, and open and close by swinging on that hinge, usually via crank or lever.
 Since they have a unique operating mechanism, casements should have an unobtrusive window treatment that can still look great and protect your privacy.
 So which window treatment is best for casement windows in Boston?

 What we recommend for casement windows: Plantation shutters or shades.
 Plantation shutters can be custom-built to make room for a lever or crank–which will allow you to open and shut your window without any hassle.
 Both cellular and Roman shades can also pair well with casement windows, though you’ll have to pull aside the fabric when you want to open or close the window.

 See More Casement Window Treatments

 Find More Boston Window Treatment Tips

-There may be more to think about than just the window style when searching for window treatments in Boston.
-Take a peek at our recommendations for window treatments for each room in your house with Sunburst’s Ultimate Room Guide, or get some personal recommendations by scheduling an in-home design consultation by calling 781-352-2205 now.
+There may be more to think about than just the window style when looking at window treatments in Boston.
+Take a peek at our recommendations for window treatments for each room in your house with Sunburst’s Ultimate Room Guide, or get some personal tips by scheduling an in-home design consultation by calling 781-352-2205 now.